|Advocate Dreyer Medical Clinic Breaks Ground on New West Aurora Facility|

 For Treatment.
 We may use your Medical Information to provide, coordinate or manage your medical treatment and related services.
 Your Medical Information can be shared with physicians, nurses, technicians and others involved in your care and these individuals will collect and document information about you in your medical record.
 To assure immediate continuity of care, we may disclose information to a physician or other health care provider who will be assuming your care.
 For example, different departments may share your Medical Information to coordinate the different services you may need such as prescriptions, lab work, meals and X-rays or other diagnostic tests.

 For Payment.
-We may use and disclose your Medical Information so that the treatments and services you receive may be billed and payment may be collected from you, an insurance company or a third party.
+In most cases, we may use and disclose your Medical Information so that the treatments and services you receive may be billed and payment may be collected from you, an insurance company or a third party.
 For example, we may need to give information about the surgery you received to your health plan so your health plan will pay us or reimburse you for the surgery.
 We also may tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.

 If you are receiving mental health or alcohol/substance abuse services in an inpatient behavioral health unit during this hospitalization, we will not disclose any information without your prior written authorization.